Landlord Insurance

 Tenants’ personal belongings

-Encourage your tenants to carry renters insurance—it helps protect their personal property and provides liability coverage if they accidentally cause damage or injury.
-It’s also a great clause to include in your lease.
+Tip: Encourage tenants to carry renters insurance.
+It protects their belongings and provides liability coverage if they accidentally cause damage or injury.
+Many landlords include this requirement directly in the lease.